-However, you have to realise that even if you find a great property with a great landlord, your lease may not be renewed and you might have to move fairly frequently.
-Considering that moving home is one of the most stressful life events and that moving is an expensive exercise, you have to think about how you’ll cope in your dotage.
+However, you must realise that even if you find a great property with a great landlord, your lease may not be renewed, and you might have to move fairly frequently.
+Considering that moving home is one of the most stressful life events and that moving is an expensive exercise, you have to think about how you’ll cope with your dotage.

 Of course, you don’t have to go into the private sector.
 You can rent in a retirement community, in which case you have the added security of basic medical care on-site (perhaps even advanced nursing care, depending on the community).
 You can also participate in a range of activities provided or organised by the centre and enjoy good company.

 For a lot of retired people, renting is not a lifestyle choice – they simply have no other option.
 But it doesn’t matter what the reasons behind renting in retirement, if you make good decisions about where you live, you check out your landlords thoroughly, and you plan for the future, you can rent in peace.